 - Interviews with the news/media

 💡 The Key Takeaway: A perfect marketing strategy includes a component of public relations and media coverage.
-Not only does it help grow brand awareness, but earning backlinks from top news outlets helps your website domain rating -- and thus helps your website rank higher on Google.
+Not only does it help grow brand awareness, but earning backlinks from top news outlets helps your website's domain rating – leading to higher search engine rankings.

 On any given day, the average journalist may receive up to 100 pitches from PR professionals.
 I don’t know about you, but I definitely wouldn’t read 100 unsolicited emails every day.

 Given the steep competition in a journalist’s inbox, marketers have to get creative when it comes to drafting an attention-grabbing subject line and a short and sweet email pitch.